RuifMaxx/formalweb/_posts/2020-12-7-Git and Jekyll and Markdown.md

 ---
 layout: post
-title: Git and Jekyll and Markdown
+title: Git , Jekyll ,  Markdown and Mkdoc
 ---

 How the blog is built and some usefull links